Criticism: Criticism of science

+Critical theory

+Critical theory criticizes power structures.
+The critical legal studies include criticism of the distinction between political argument and legal argument (popularized by the phrase the personal is political), rule of law and separation of powers.
+See also criticism of Critical theory.

+Postmodernism

+Postmodernism criticizes rationalism and objective reality.
+See also criticism of postmodernism.

 Criticism of criticism

 Journalist and writer H. L. Mencken argued that "criticism is little more than a branch of homiletics.
 They judge a work of art, not by its clarity and sincerity, not by the force and charm of its ideas, not by the technical virtuosity of the artist, not by his originality and artistic courage, but simply and solely by his orthodoxy."